Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Topological order of BB codes

 \begin{thm} Let $N=\prod_{i=1}^n p_i^{k_i}$ be the prime factorization of $N$.
 Then, the fusion rules of anyons in the $\mathbf{BB}_N(f,g)$ code, which correspond to the additive group structure of $\mathcal{C}$, is given by

 where, for each $i$, the integer $Q_i$ is determined by

 and $\mathcal{C}_{p_i}$ denotes the anyon module of the $\mathbf{BB}_{p_i}(f,g)$ code. \end{thm}

 In what follows, we refer to $Q_i$ as the \emph{topological index}.
 The proof of Theorem~\ref{thm:anyon_type_relation} involves basic homological algebra and is detailed in Appendix~\ref{app2.5}.
 Theorem~\ref{thm:anyon_type_relation} provides a convenient and efficient way to evaluate the anyon types and their fusion rules of BB codes using results from prime qudit dimensions.
-Specifically, this enables us to extend the algebraic-geometric approach for determining fusion rules based on the Bernstein-Khovanskii-Kushnirenko (BKK) theorem.
+Specifically, this enables us to extend the algebraic-geometric approach for determining fusion rules based on the BKK theorem.
 This method was previously limited to qubit BB codes~\cite{Chen2025}; it can now be applied to composite qudit dimensions.
-See Sec.~\ref{sec6c} and Sec.~\ref{sec6d} for two concrete examples of applications of Theorem~\ref{thm:anyon_type_relation}.
+See Secs.~\ref{sec6c} and \ref{sec6d} for two concrete applications of Theorem~\ref{thm:anyon_type_relation}.